cai-harry/2CP/README.md

 `2cp/`: This repository contains `2CP`, the software framework which implements the _Crowdsource Protocol_ and the _Consortium Protocol_.

+`build/`: The compiled contracts.
+Remember to update these when you make changes to the smart contracts.

 `contracts/`: The solidity source code for `2CP` smart contracts.

 `experiments/`: It also contains the code used to run the experiments described in the project paper, and the corresponding results.